Registrar - Bruce Tonkin

 Bruce Tonkin raised the section on the UDRP as being overly descriptive and suggested that it could perhaps be dealt with as an extenuating circumstance.He asked if the issue was that registrars were deleting domain names before the UDRP process was over?

-Jordyn Buchanan explained that the task force felt it was a burden for registrars to carry domain names during the UDRP process.
+Jordyn Buchanan explained that the task force felt it was a financial burden for registrars to carry domain names during the UDRP process, due to the auto-renew fee charged by the registry.

 Bruce Tonkin suggested that under the UDRP process, a domain name should not be deleted and it should be left to the Registrar's particular business model to deal with it.